 Listing a Position

 For all broad, non-tenure track searches, including one-year replacements, the chair of the search committee completes the Faculty Search and Recruitment Form so that the college may track the search process and insure that the position is correctly advertised.
-The Director of EDR, Associate Dean, and office staff receive this material for a final approval and posting.
+The Chief Diversity Officer, Associate Dean, and office staff receive this material for a final approval and posting.

 Retrieving Dossiers on the China Server

 Applicants submit their materials electronically.
-While the college continues its search for new software, applicants’ files are available as “read only” files on the “China” server only to those on the search committee, Deans and the Director of EDR.
+While the college continues its search for new software, applicants’ files are available as “read only” files on the “China” server only to those on the search committee, Deans and the Chief Diversity Officer.
 Support staff in the Dean of the Faculty’s office, AAAs, and others can add applications and other documents to the China search folder.

 1) The chair of the search committee submits information about finalists on the Candidate Selection Form.
 The form calls for a brief description of the process that was used to select candidates along with a short list of finalists in preferential order and the rationale for their selection.
 2) The Associate Dean and Chief Diversity Officer review the list and discuss with the chair of the search committee any reservations about the list.
 3) The Dean of the Faculty’s staff conveys to the chair of the search committee the final approval of candidates and permission to invite candidates to campus.